 Frederick is the second largest city in Maryland but retains a “small town” feel, surrounded by mountain views with a vibrant Main Street community.
 The city offers outstanding schools, a balanced and thriving economy and a highly educated workforce.

-Please include in your CV a description of your mentoring and outreach activities, especially those involving women and persons from racial/ethnic and other groups that are underrepresented in biomedical research.
+- A current curriculum vitae and complete bibliography (Please include in your CV a description of your mentoring and outreach activities, especially those involving women and persons from racial/ethnic and other groups that are underrepresented in biomedical research.)

 Applications must be submitted to: https://service.cancer.gov/ccr-careers?id=ccr_careers_position_details&position=8a45a6781bfe1810550143bae54bcbd8.
 This position will remain open until filled.
 Applications will be treated as confidential.